npai/npai.github.com/_posts/2019-03-21-tambdechutney.md

 *Red chutney*

 The most common konkani breakfast will be either idli or some variety of dosa.
 To break the monotony different kind of chutneys are made.
-This tambDe chutney is one of a typical konkani chutney that my mother used to make a lot especially with idli.
+This tambDe chutney is one of a typical konkani chutney that my mother makes a lot especially with idli.

 ![](/images/IMG-4266_640x480.jpg)